otherjoel/truenas-harden/README.md

     * Enable **Mail** and **Update**
 * Other Settings
   * *HTTP Proxy*: stay empty

-  {{< hint type=note >}}
+> [!NOTE]
-Connecting to Internet through a proxy is a good security practice because it prevents malwares to communicate easily with their control and command servers, but it is out of the scope of this guide.
+> Connecting to Internet through a proxy is a good security practice because it prevents malwares to
+> communicate easily with their control and command servers, but it is out of the scope of this
-{{< /hint >}}
+> guide.

 * *SAVE*

 ### Network Interfaces Configuration

 Go to *Network | Interfaces*

 * Click on the first interface and configure it as the management interface
   * Management interface
     * *Description*: **management**